 If you are unable to keep an appointment, please notify us within one business day so we may offer the appointment to another patient in need of care.

-Please visit our Locations page for each office’s hours.
+Please visit our Locations page for our office hours by location.

-Office Hours at our Rincon and Richmond Hill offices may change.
+Office Hours at our satellite locations may change.
 Please check with our main office for the current schedule.

 Insurance claims will be submitted upon completion of your service as an “insurance assignment,” which authorizes payment to be made directly to our office.